-2.2 Site Layout and Balance of System Design West Texas Consultants (WTC) continued work on the infrastructure for the demonstration project, including concentrate management through discharge to the City's wastewater treatment plant, which will require a sewer line and lift station to move the flow, and the building and associated amenities at the site.
+- 2.2 Site Layout and Balance of System Design West Texas Consultants (WTC) continued work on the infrastructure for the demonstration project, including concentrate management through discharge to the City's wastewater treatment plant, which will require a sewer line and lift station to move the flow, and the building and associated amenities at the site.
 The lift station is being sized to allow it move both the produced permeate water and the concentrate to the Seminole wastewater treatment plant during the demonstration period.
 This capacity can also allow the City to eventually use it to move up to 50 gpm of concentrate if the RO capacity is expanded to 150 gpm, which was the steady flow rate maintained for most of the pump capacity test by the well driller.
-The draft plans for the site, including the pad, building, tanks, and other appurtenances, were completed and are under final review.
-The resulting specifications should be ready to go out for bid in December.

-2.3 Wind Turbine Procurement and Site Preparation The turbine nacelle and blades were previously received in Seminole.
+The draft plans for the site, including the pad, building, tanks, and other appurtenances, were completed and are under final review. - 2.3 Wind Turbine Procurement and Site Preparation The turbine nacelle and blades were previously received in Seminole.
 WTC completed the geotechnical work for the foundation design and submitted it to the City in late June.
 The lattice tower was ordered from the manufacturer, with delivery expected by November, with erection to follow immediately.
-The tower manufacture reported that an important part was damaged at the galvanizer and had to be replaced.
-The vendor now confirms shipping of the tower members in early December.

-2.4 RO System Procurement The RO system and spare parts from Crane Environmental were received in Seminole in late December.
+The tower manufacture reported that an important part was damaged at the galvanizer and had to be replaced. - 2.4 RO System Procurement The RO system and spare parts from Crane Environmental were received in Seminole in late December.
 The equipment will remain in storage at the City warehouse until the RO building is built, later in 2011.
-We are currently in communication with representatives from Crane about the logistical details of start-up of the RO system after installation.
+We are currently in communication wth representatives from Crane about the logistical details of start-up of the RO system after installation.
 PSC will work with the City and WRC to get Texas Commission for Environmental Quality (TCEQ) approval for the demonstration project after the water sample results are determined from the Santa Rosa well.
-PSC is interacting directly with WTC for logistical details for the final sizing and placement of the RO building and associated piping and water storage issues, which are included in the site specifications mentioned above.

-2.5 Santa Rosa Well Procurement West Texas Water Well Service (WTWWS), from Midland, Texas, performed well development and pump testing in early August.
+PSC is interacting directly with WTC for logistical details for the final sizing and placement of the RO building and associated piping and water storage issues. - 2.5 Santa Rosa Well Procurement West Texas Water Well Service (WTWWS), from Midland, Texas, performed well development and pump testing in early August.
 During September, WTWWS and PSC cooperated in identification of appropriate pump/motor combinations for this application.
 The static depth to water of less than 750 ft, combined with the observed depth to water during pumping of 930 ft at a flow rate of 150 gpm for 36 hr, demonstrated that the pump required for the target 50 gpm flow rate would need much less vertical lift capacity than the conservatively assumed preliminary estimate.
 The pump selected was a Grundfos Model 85S200-18, 20 hp pump to deliver 50 gpm at 900 ft of total dynamic head.
-The pump was installed in November.
-Completion of the well installation is planned in December, including the addition of a downhole pressure transducer/conductivity sensor/temperature sensor with datalogger to monitor water levels and gross water quality.
+The pump will be installed in November.